ShizukaDonaghue/luve/README.md

 <img src="docs/images/homepage.png" width=700>

 The Home page introduces the site and its purpose.
-This page also includes "Shop Now" button so that the user can easily navigate to the store to purchase safe sunblocks and also "Article" button so that they can read more about the risks and impact of sunscreens.
+This page includes the large "Shop Now" button so that the user can easily navigate to the store to purchase safe sunblocks.
+The "Articles" button is also placed under the introduction so that they can effortlessly navigate to the Articles page to read more about the risks and impact of sunscreens.

 ### Products Page